himangshupal/ANLY560HimangshuPal/README.md

 # ANLY560HimangshuPal
-This repository is to store all my work done for ANLY560.
+This repository is to store all my codes and data for my ANLY560 course.